 Transactions between the Bank and its key management personnel meet the definition of related party transactions.
-Transactions between the Bank and related parties within the CARD-MRI Group, also qualify as related party transactions.
+Transactions between the Bank and related parties within the CARD-MRI Group, also qualify as related party transactions and will be settled in cash.

-Deposit liabilities, accounts receivable, accounts payable and miscellaneous income Deposit liabilities, accounts receivable, accounts payable and miscellaneous income held by the Bank for key management personnel, shareholder and other related parties as at December 31, 2023 and 2022 follow:
+Deposit liabilities, accounts receivable, accounts payable and miscellaneous income

+Deposit liabilities, accounts receivable, accounts payable and miscellaneous income held by the Bank for key management personnel, shareholder and other related parties as at December 31, 2024 and 2023 follow: